 At a much more affordable level of fuzziness lays the question of what kind of detector we should build in order to explore deeper at the high-energy frontier, maybe with a higher-energy version of the Large Hadron Collider.
 We have a very clear idea of what works well as far as is concerned the measuring with high precision the fundamental parameters of the standard model: this comes from two decades of studies of high-energy proton-proton collisions with the ATLAS and CMS experiments.
 So we may try to put together a list of measurements that we consider important probes of the inner workings of the standard model, and try to prioritize them.

 I am sure that if we took a dozen of our top physicists in ATLAS or CMS and asked each of them to come up with a recipe for the relative value of measuring with higher precision some fundamental parameters accessible to high-energy proton-proton collisions, expressed in terms of weights whose sum is 1.0, they would come back with widely varied lists of numbers.
 Why am I sure of that?
 Because I saw that with my own eyes!
+I saw that by watching the definition of the parameters of the CDF trigger system.

 The CDF trigger

-I grew up as a scientist in CDF, a glorious experiment that studied proton-antiproton collisions provided by the Tevatron collider.
-CDF took data from 1985 to 2011, and along the way it discovered the top quark, made countless exceptional measurements in B physics, electroweak physics, and QCD, and eventually almost challenged the LHC to the 2012 discovery of the Higgs boson (it could have been a formidable competitor if some silicon detector upgrades had been funded in the early 2000, but that unfortunately did not happen).
 In the early 1990ies the focus of CDF was the discovery of the last quark, the top.
 But many of the 600 scientists that comprised the collaboration were not specifically in it because of a crave to discover the top: they were more interested in QCD, in B physics, and in other areas of studies of subnuclear physics.
-That does not mean they wouldn't be fully enthusiastic when the top quark was eventually discovered, of course: but every researcher had his or her own scale of values for what concerned the priorities of the experiment.
+That does not mean they were not fully enthusiastic when the top quark was eventually discovered, of course: but every researcher had his or her own scale of values for what concerned the priorities of the experiment.

-The place where this varied scale of values surfaced fully into view was only one: the Wednesday afternoon trigger meetings.
-The experiment observed collisions taking place in its center at a rate of 350 kHz, and could afford to store to tape all the detector readouts only for a mere 50-100 Hz.
+The place where this varied scale of values surfaced fully into view was only one: the Wednesday afternoon CDF trigger meetings.
+The experiment observed collisions taking place in its center at a rate of 350 kHz, and could afford to store to tape all the detector readouts only for a mere 50 Hz.
 The rest of that precious bounty of particle collisions had to be dumped.
 How to decide what to keep and what to throw away?
 A trigger menu had to be devised, which would set minimum energy or momentum threshold on interesting reconstructed objects (electrons, muons, jets, missing transverse energy).
-The sum of the accept rate of the various trigger conditions had to not exceed 50 Hertz or so, lest the data acquisition system would drown in its own dirty water, and generate dead time - effectively, the detector would then be blind during a fraction of the time: for imagine that an accept signal were given to 80 events per second.
-The first 50 would get written, and the others would get dropped, being overrun by new ones coming in.
+The sum of the accept rate of the various trigger conditions had to not exceed 50 Hz or so, lest the data acquisition system would drown in its own dirty water, and generate dead time - effectively, the detector would then be blind during a fraction of the time.
+For imagine that an accept signal were given to 80 events per second: the first 50 would get written, and the others would get dropped, being overrun by new ones coming in.
 The dropped events could be the most valuable to store, but their relative value would never get to be appraised.
 Dead time was a democratic, but stupid way of coping with a higher rate of proton-antiproton collisions than what could be stored.

 The matter was made worse by the fact that the Tevatron collider during its operation always strived -as nobody would object, as this maximized the discovery potential of the experiments!-, to achieve the highest density of protons and antiprotons in its beams.
 This caused many proton-antiproton collisions to take place during the same bunch crossing, every 350 thousandth of a second.
 Every other day, a new run would start, and its conditions would be different.
 Perhaps the trigger menu that had worked well the other day would generate a huge dead time today.
 The trigger meeting was thus the place where CDF physicists took informed decisions on which thresholds to raise from which trigger condition, in order to keep the dead time below a physiological level of about 10%.